 In other words, at the end of the day having a WPS turns the scary uncertainty of market volatility into a series of clear thresholds and specific action steps to take in response, which helps to manage expectations and takes much of the actual uncertainty out of the process, converting it instead to a simple monitoring of risk - if (A) happens, we have a plan to do (B) in response to stay on track.
 While that doesn't guarantee to take away all client emotions, it provides a clear default of what should be done, which at least has a better chance of being actually implemented in the midst of an emotionally scary time.
 And of course, the WPS isn't just about disasters; it also specifies the conditions under which spending can rise as well, giving clients something to shoot for on the upside as well.

 If you're curious to try implementing a Withdrawal Policy Statement yourself, Guyton has been kind enough to share this Withdrawal Policy Statement (WPS) sample version you can use as a template.
+Or alternatively, you can use a software solution like Timeline to help illustrate the consequences of various retirement spending trade-offs, and then output the results to their Withdrawal Policy Statement template!

 So what do you think?
 Have you ever used anything like a Withdrawal Policy Statement in the past?
 Do you see it as something that could complement an IPS as well?
 Do you believe this could help clients to better navigate the next inevitable bear market when it arrives?